rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Extraneous loads that grow

 What was the most complex code you've worked on?
-My answer will be very unimpressive: I had to maintain a web page (just one page), it was implemented using Java Struts 1.
+I can think about a number of contenders, but my answer will be very unimpressive: I had to maintain a web page (just one page), it was implemented using Java Struts 1.
 This code used no advanced concepts, all ingredients were easy: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
 The Java class behind it had about 200 mutating instance variables.
 Changing the order of 2 lines in this code was almost guaranteed to create an (often intermittent) bug, it was hard to even make sure that variables were set before they were read.
 This code became infamous for its complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
 _I want you to channel your inner psychologist and answer this question: what is going to happen when a new functionality is added to a Java class with 200 instance variables?
 Right, I agree,  we will have 201 instance variables._
 This piece of code was eventually refactored.
 If I remember correctly, about 12 instance variables were kept, they were actually needed by Struts.

-This experience seems to me a good example of a big extraneous load, I had to deal with a load of 200 "chunks".
+This experience seems to me a good example of a big extraneous load, I had to deal with a load of 200 coupled "chunks".
 Let's think about such code as an instructional material.
 I can attest, it was virtually impossible to even know what this code is supposed to do from looking at it.
 Ability to program using clear inputs and outputs (rather than void methods with no input parameters) requires a learning effort, I submit to you that this prerequisite is easier than the cognitive effort of maintaining such code.
 Thinking about this as instructional material, clear inputs and outputs are great learning objectives.
 You know the app if you understand its inputs and outputs.